 At some point, Kana accidentally managed to enrage every female wrestler ever with a written manifesto about how much they all suck (it was a scripted event, but had unintended consequences).
 Instead of letting the heat cripple her career, she absorbed it like the monster heel she was and turned it into a fireball of success that's apparently still smoldering in storylines throughout the female Japanese wrestling community today.

 Like many of the trivial things in life, action figure likenesses are a polarizing topic.
+They spawn 50-year feuds that end only after many smashed tables, cracked bones and broken hearts.
 One person can view a sculpted piece and say it's incredibly life-like, while another will say the same piece totally sucks bawls and needs a stinkface ASAP.

 I think Asuka's likeness is there, however, I'm not a fan of the exaggerated Spongebob Squarepants smile.
 I was hoping this figure would get the more subdued grin, but Mattel went with the deranged look.
 I hope if we get an Asuka figure in the less-expensive Basic line of figs (now called the Core line) it'll have the grin instead.